Applying for flexible working

 If the employer disagrees, they must write to the employee giving the business reasons for the refusal.
 The employee may be able to complain to an employment tribunal.

-Employees can only make one application for flexible working a year.
+Employees can only make one application for flexible working in any 12-month period.

 Writing to the employer